michelleNguyenCS/art-portfolio-website-2023/README.md

 Achieved Grade: 100%

 Program Description: A design sample of an art portfolio website containing my actual artwork.\
-I was focusing more on responsive design and efficient ways of styling elements rather than the appearance of the website.\
+I was focusing more on responsive design and efficient ways of styling elements, so the appearance of the website might look a bit sloppy.\
 Languages: HTML, CSS, JavaScript

 Some Concepts Studied: